yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-004_Invalid_Email_Valid_Password.md

-# TC-004 – Verify that login fails with an invalid email and valid password
+# TC-004 – Verify that the system rejects login attempts with an invalid email address

 ## 🧪 Test Steps
 1. Open the application